jonton11/Fundsy/Testing with Capybara (Monday May 9th).md

 # Note this might pass because of our validations, comment out to fail once - may have to add `attr_accessor :password, :password_confirmation` to fail, commenting out has_secure_password will make the test fail for other reasons
 ```

+Now let's add the test for `stays on the form submission page`

 ```ruby
 # user_signups_spec.rb